 This course is for students interested in exploring some of the many facets of computer science.
-The course consists of two main topics: Web Design and Programming in Python.
+The course consists of threetwo main topics: Web Design, Programming in Python, and Scripting in Google Apps and Programming in Python.
 In Web Design, students will learn to design and code websites using a combination of HyperText Markup Language (HTML) and Cascading Style Sheets (CSS).
 In Programming with Python, students will learn basic programming concepts such as functions, loops, variables, strings, comments, logical operators, and decision structures and apply their knowledge to create a variety of programs and games using Python.
+In Scripting in Google Apps, students will learn how to use Google Forms and Sheets to store data that can then be managed and manipulated using Google Apps Scripts.